eqNj/eqN-PD2-Filter/README.md

 Made all Base Defense, Base Speed, and Max Socket info in descriptions white.

-Crafting Recipes will no longer show in vendors, making shopping for valuable magic items much easier.
-(Huge thanks to TheIrateSeagoer for getting the new 'SHOP' code added)

 Added more shopping highlights for valuable items magic items.

 Continued improvements and refinement of items that show up unidentified with two gray asterisks (denoting useful crafting bases).